 Here’s a little video for those who might have trouble understanding how to construct the boxes . . .

 I’ve used Cricut Kraft Board in white for the base of the snowman and hat then made panels to cover the sides and tops of all three boxes using Cricut Glitter Cardstock.
 Because of the the thickness of the Kraft Board, I had to alter the size of the lids just a bit.
 If you want to do the same with yours, you are welcome to use my file in design space: Snowman Stacking Box Extras File

-NOTE: You will have to have access to Cricut Design Space to view my altered files.
+NOTE: You will have to have access to Cricut Design Space or purchase the original design to view/use some of the altered files.